 A reflection of the open-minded attitude of West End Presbyterian is perhaps seen in the June 8, 1913 discussion held here on the topic of eugenic marriage.
 A spirited debate among pastors and civic leaders addressed the pros and cons of what, to the 21st century mind, is somewhat shocking.

 The concept of improving the human race by restricting marriages to genetically-stronger individuals was just a part of the eugenics movement that would culminate in the Nazi Party’s experiments a few decades later.
 In the meantime, speakers expressed somewhat surprising attitudes in the 104th Street church that night.

 The New York Times reported the following day on the opinions of former Congressman William S. Bennet, in charge of the Presbyterian Church’s meeting.
 “He called attention to the fact that literature and art had their beginnings in the Church which now was called upon to do pioneer work for morality and a stronger, healthier race of men and women.”

-Perhaps equally shocking to certain Edwardian ladies were the 35 young ladies from the church “in bloomers and middy blouses” who filed into the 71st Regiment Armory on the night of March 4, 1915.
-There they “watched white and colored pugilists pummel each other ‘for the benefit of the deserving unemployed of New York City,’” said The Evening World.
+Perhaps equally shocking to certain Edwardian women were the 35 young ladies from the church “in bloomers and middy blouses” who filed into the 71st Regiment Armory on the night of March 4, 1915.
+There they “watched white and colored pugilists pummel each other ‘for the benefit of the deserving unemployed of New York City',” said The Evening World.